Who's Never Picked #1 in the Draft

-As the NHL trade deadline nears and decisions about pushing for the playoffs or tanking for the draft are on quite a few general managers’ minds, we thought it would be a good time to remind you of which teams have never picked first in the NHL Entry Draft.
+As NHL Draft Day nears, we thought it would be a good time to remind you of which teams have never picked first in the NHL Entry Draft.

 Written by former contributor James Tanner and originally published on Sept.
 7, 2015.

 When the Edmonton Oilers selected Connor McDavid first overall in the 2015 NHL Entry Draft, he became the 53rd player picked at the top of the draft.
 The first was Gary Monahan, back in 1963, selected by the Montreal Canadiens.
 Monahan isn’t very famous, but he did play 768 NHL games for the Habs, Leafs, Kings and Canucks.
-You can’t blame the Canadiens for making a bad pick, though — back then, they were drafting 16-year olds!
+You can’t blame the Canadiens for making a bad pick, though — back then, they were drafting 16-year-olds!

 Today, a player must be 18 to be selected and the science behind the picks would probably seem crazy to an NHL general manager of the 1960s.
 All players today are watched by dozens of scouts, dozens of times, videotaped, statistically analyzed, interviewed and psychologically profiled.
 Even so, there are still busts and let-downs every year.
-Making the NHL means you’re one of the best 700 or so hockey players in the entire world, and regardless of the depth of today’s scouting, it is still extremely difficult to project how 18-year olds will develop.
+Making the NHL means you’re one of the best 700 or so hockey players in the entire world.
+Regardless of the depth of today’s scouting, it is still extremely difficult to project how 18-year-olds will develop.

 While the draft is a crap-shoot, the top pick usually isn’t.
 Even the most famous modern-day busts — Patrick Stefan and Alexander Daigle — still managed to play around 500 games in the NHL.
 The first-overall pick represents a massive chance for teams to become annual Stanley Cup competitors.

 The Penguins, Capitals, Blues, Blackhawks and Lightning all picked first overall during a five-year period between 2004 and 2008 and it’s no coincidence that all five teams have been among the NHL’s most competitive in recent times.
-Sure, you have your exceptions — Detroit and L.A come to mind — but for the most part, picking first overall is a key component to icing a great team.
+Sure, you have your exceptions — Detroit and L.A. come to mind — but for the most part, picking first overall is a key component to icing a great team.

-The Oilers have had the top pick in the draft four out of the last six years.
+The Oilers have had the top pick in the draft four out of the last six years — at the time of writing this.
 To put how crazy that is into perspective, the Leafs have only ever picked first a single time when they chose Wendel Clark in 1985.
 (Ed. note: Auston Matthews in 2016 was their second in the franchise’s 100 years.)
-Of course, the Leafs are my team, so that is my go-to response every time I look at the Oilers roster, but it turns out that there are actually seven teams that have never had the top pick.
+Of course, the Leafs are my team, so that is my go-to response every time I look at the Oilers’ roster, but it turns out that there are actually seven teams that have never had the top pick.
 Not even once!

 Anaheim Ducks